 Scholarships for Public Servants - Eligibility

-- You must be a regular employee who has completed an initial probationary period (six months or 913 hours in one position) prior to the intake deadline (regardless of program start dates).
-If you are unsure if you have completed your initial probation period, speak to your supervisor.
-More information is available about the probationary period on MyHR
+- You must be a regular employee who has completed the initial probationary period (six months or 913 hours in one position) prior to the intake deadline (regardless of program start dates).
+If you're unsure if you've completed your initial probation period, speak to your supervisor.
+More information is available about the probationary period on MyHR.

-- Employees who complete their initial probation and then change jobs are in a “subsequent” probationary period and eligible to apply, as long as other eligibility criteria are met
+- Employees who complete their initial probation and then change jobs are in a subsequent probationary period and are eligible to apply as long as other eligibility criteria is met.

-- As the scholarship supports developmental training, your performance evaluation rating must be determined by your supervisor to be either “Achieves Expectations” or “Exceeds Expectations”.
-It takes time for supervisors to make this assessment so if you are new to a role, it may be too soon for your supervisor to assess your performance and support your application
+- As the scholarship supports developmental training, your performance evaluation rating must be determined by your supervisor to be either “Achieves Expectations” or “Exceeds Expectations.”
+It takes time for supervisors to make this assessment, so if you're new to a role, it may be too soon for your supervisor to assess your performance and support your application.

-- Employees on a fixed-term leave with a planned return date (such as maternity or education) can apply for and receive a scholarship, start or continue an education program and be reimbursed for money spent on tuition and books.
-The return of service obligation is not returned while you are on leave and the leave period extends the return of service end date
+- Employees on a fixed term leave with a planned return date (such as maternity or education) can apply for and receive a scholarship, start or continue an education program, and be reimbursed for money spent on tuition and books.
+The return of service obligation isn't returned while you're on leave, and the leave period extends the return of service end date.

-- Employees on long-term leave without a planned return to work date cannot receive a scholarship because they cannot commit to the return of service obligation.
-Once you return to work, you are eligible to apply as long as all other criteria are met
+- Employees on long term leave without a planned return to work date can't receive a scholarship because they can't commit to the return of service obligation.
+Once you return to work, you're eligible to apply as long as all other criteria is met.

 All ministries and any organizations that are enabled under the Public Service Act are eligible for Pacific Leaders Scholarships for Public Servants.

-You are not eligible if you work in the broader public sector, including
+You're not eligible if you work in the broader public sector, including:

 - School districts and universities

-- Crown corporations (for example, Community Living BC, BC Hydro)
+- Crown Corporations (Example: Community Living BC, BC Hydro)

-- Other municipal or federal governments (for example, police)
+- Other municipal or federal governments (Example: police)